HarrisBrainLab/SMART_MRS/README.md

 **SMART_MRS** is a Python based library (toolbox) for applying simulated artifacts to edited Magnetic Resonance Spectroscopy (MRS) data.

+MIT License, Copyright (c) 2024 HarrisBrainLab.

+Use of SMART_MRS requires citation.
+Please see either CITATION.cff or GitHub's "Cite this repository".

 For further information on the toolbox, please see [SMART_MRS Preprint](https://www.biorxiv.org/content/10.1101/2024.09.19.612894v1)
-For further information on the pip installable, please see [SMART_MRS pip installable](https://pypi.org/project/SMART-MRS/1/)

 ## Updates
-Current version is 1.0 with no preceding versions.
+Current version is 2.0.
+Previous version 1.0.
+See CHANGES.md for more details.

 ## Module Descriptions